cunnie/docs/vcsa_ssl.md

 3. VMware Log Browser
 4. vSphere AutoDeploy

-We are not interested in replacing the SSL certs for all four services&mdash;we are only interested in the replacing the certificate that we see when we browse to the vCenter (i.e. the vCenter Server / vCenter Single Sign-On (SSO) certificate).
+We are not interested in replacing the SSL certs for all four services&mdash;we are only interested in the replacing the certificate that our web browser encounters we browse to the vCenter (i.e. the vCenter Server / vCenter Single Sign-On (SSO) certificate).

 Also, we do not have four CA-signed certificates to install; we have but one wildcard certificate (\*.cf.nono.com) available.